Herder Memorial Trophy: The trophy

 An announcement was made on March 5, 1935 at a meeting of the St. John's Hockey League that the Evening Telegram, on behalf of the Herder family, will donate a trophy to be awarded to the winners of an all-Newfoundland hockey championship.
-The trophy would not be available for the 1935 championship but arrived in St. John's from the manufacturer six months later, and was sent to Corner Brook in October of that year.
+The trophy would not be available for the 1935 championship but arrived in St. John's from the manufacturer six months later, and was sent to Corner Brook in October of that year to meet the fifth condition placed on the trophy.
 The trophy was formally presented to the winning team at the Corner Brook Sports Club's annual meeting in November 1935.

 The Herder consisted of a cast-silver hockey player mounted on an ebony base.
 St. Bon's star Edward "Key" Kennedy (1911-1955) was the model for the hockey player that stands atop the original trophy.
 Trophy-donor Ralph Herder brought a photo of Kennedy in a hockey pose to New York where the model was made and a figure was cast in silver.

-Beginning in 1947 metal shields, engraved with the names of winning teams, were fixed to the base.
-In 1952 a second tier was added andin 1960 third and fourth tiers.
-Two more tiers were added before the original trophy was retired in 2007.
+Beginning in 1947, metal shields inscribed with the name of each winning team were fixed to the base.
+In 1952 a second wooden tier was added and, in 1960, third and fourth tiers were added.
+Two more tiers were subsequently added before the original trophy was retired in 2007.